-The Group's governance framework is considered appropriate to the Group's circumstances and aligns with good corporate governance practices and requirements.
+The governance framework is considered appropriate and aligns with good corporate governance practices and requirements.
 During 2024, the Group complied with the following corporate governance requirements:

-- Central Bank of Ireland Corporate Governance Requirements for Institutions 2015 (CBI Credit Requirements) (which are publicly available www.centralbank.ie). - Statutory Instruments 158/2014 European Union (Capital Requirements) Regulations 2014 and 159/2014 European Union (Capital Requirements) (No.2) Regulations 2014, both as amended. - EBA Guidelines on internal governance under Directive 2013/36/EU, as amended. - Joint European Securities and Markets Authority (ESMA) and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/ EU, as amended.
+- Central Bank of Ireland Corporate Governance Requirements for Credit Institutions 2015 (CBI Requirements) (which are publicly available on www.centralbank.ie). - Statutory Instruments 158/2014 European Union (Capital Requirements) Regulations 2014 and 159/2014 European Union (Capital Requirements) (No.2) Regulations 2014, both as amended. - EBA Guidelines on internal governance under Directive 2013/36/EU, as amended. - Joint European Securities and Markets Authority (ESMA) and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/ EU, as amended.